Stas-Levman/Weight-tracker-terraform/README.md

 # Weight tracker terraform

-In this project i built a weight tracker web application using Terra form and Azure as my cloud provider, Each module in the project has its own read me with descriptions of the variables and the main.tf files have comments for each resource explaining what they do.
+In this project i built a weight tracker web application using Terraform and Azure as my cloud provider, Each module in the project has its own readme with descriptions of the variables and the main.tf files have comments for each resource explaining what they do.

 **In order to be able to build the infrastructure a custom.tfvars file needs to be used for the apply command**

-Instead of a.tfvars file i used azure vault to store and retrieve all my senestive content, when using a.tfvars the variable `is-azure-vault-enabled` should be set to false, the code will recognize this and will not to try to promt vault for the sensitive data.
+Instead of a .tfvars file i used azure vault to store and retrieve all my senestive content, when using a .tfvars the variable `is-azure-vault-enabled` should be set to false, the code will recognize this and will not to try to promt vault for the sensitive data.

-If you received a custom.tfvars file from me, the variable should already be set to false by default and ready to be used to build the infrastructure.
+If you received a custom .tfvars file from me, the variable should already be set to false by default and ready to be used to build the infrastructure.

-The template uses `custom_data` to provide the virtual machines all the necessary configuration (packages installation, env file creation, and update OKTA URIs via API), The script can be found Here.
+The template uses `custom_data` to provide the virtual machines all the necessary configuration (packages installation, env file creation, and update OKTA URIs via API), The script can be found <a href="https://github.com/sincros121/Weight-tracker-terraform/blob/terraform/root_module/VM-startup-script-template.sh" title="Here">Here</a>
+.

-The project uses a linux virtual machine scale set for elasticity and a managed postgrSQL flexible server.
+The project uses a linux virtual machine scale set for elasticity and a managed postgrSQL database flexible server.

 Terraform state is being stored in azure storage container, to disable it delete the backend block in the providers.tf file.

 *Note regarding SSH*: <br>
-The created public security group for the web aplication VMSS grants the user access to the virtual machines by fethcing their current public IP and giving it SSH access in the first inbound rule in the network-security group, this can be changed by adjusting the `source_address_prefix` parameter.
+The created public security group for the web aplication VMSS grants the user access to the virtual machines by fethcing their current public IP and giving it SSH access in the first inbound rule in the network-security group, this behavior can be changed by adjusting the `source_address_prefix` parameter.

 ### Instructions